derthadams/IMDb-to-neo4j/README.md

-- Because IMDb displays people's credits in a truncated format by default, I had to scrape the pages as a logged-in user in order to select an expanded format in the user preferences that would display all the data on the page at once.
+- Because IMDb displays people's credits in a truncated format by default, I had to scrape the pages as a logged-in user in order to select an expanded format in the user preferences that would display all the data I needed on the page at once.
 In order to handle user authentication I had to scrape the site by controlling a Chrome browser with Selenium instead of using a more lightweight library like Requests.

 ### Schemas

-The following two diagrams show the approximate relational schema for the IMDb source data, and the graph schema for my neo4j datastore.
+The following two diagrams show the implicit relational schema for the IMDb source data, and the graph schema for my neo4j datastore.
 Since seasons don't exist as entities in IMDb, my code generates them from the related show and episode entities.

 | IMDb Relational Schema |
 | :----: |
 ![IMDb schema](https://user-images.githubusercontent.com/39425112/135365993-7b0729cc-a1c8-4b21-9cc3-90ca4f127f78.png)